NOTE: The following requirements pertain to Global Studies students who declared their major during or after the Fall 2018 term.

 Global Experience Requirement

 Global Studies majors are expected to have a curiosity about the world and a strong interest in intercultural academic and life experiences.
 As part of their B.A. program in Global Studies, majors are required to participate in a learning experience that broadens their perspective beyond their own society and culture.
 The strong preference, when possible, is for majors to gain such experience first-hand through study abroad.
 However, circumstances now dictate that there be a second option for fulfillment of this requirement.
-This will come in the form of a Global Perspectives practicum to be integrated into the major curriculum during the spring 2021 semester.
+This will come in the form of the Global Experience Practicum which will be offered during the Spring and Summer semesters.

-GLBL will be offering a GLBL Practicum attached to GLBL 383 and GLBL 401 next spring; this practicum will be 3 additional credits and will meet the GLBL Study Abroad requirement.
+As a Study Abroad alternative, GLBL will be offering GLBL 496: Global Experience Practicum; this course will be 3 additional credits and will meet the GLBL Study Abroad requirement.
 It will focus on Global-Local communities in the Baltimore/Washington area, explore modules on multicultural communication, and will feature an applied learning component.
-More information will become available by the start of the Advanced Registration Period in Oct.
-2020.
-The availability of the Global Perspectives Practicum will ensure that students hoping to graduate in the Spring 2021 will not miss their planned graduation date due to the current travel restrictions preventing study abroad
+The availability of the Global Perspectives Practicum will ensure that students hoping to graduate will not miss their planned completion date due to the current travel restrictions preventing study abroad

 Students must take the following GLBL required core courses:

 · GLBL 100 – Introduction to Global Studies (3.00)

 · GLBL 300 – Research Methods in Global Studies (3.00)

 · GLBL 400 – Approaches to Globalization (3.00)